JoshFlash/ZenTween/README.md

 2. Create a keyframe: `var keyFrame = new TweenKeyFrame<Vector3>(4000, new Vector3(2, 5, 2), Easing.GetEasingFunction(EasingType.CubicInOut));`
 3. Initiate the tween: `Tweening.Tween(Entity.Transform, "Position", keyFrame, LerpFunctions.Vector3);`
 4. Call Update every frame: `Tweening.Update(gameTime);`
-5. Watch and enjoy!
+5. Voila!

-In Stride, you may also use the extension methods such as `Player.Transform.TweenMove(new Vector3(2, 5, 2), 4f);`
+You may also use the extension methods such as `Entity.Transform.TweenMove(new Vector3(2, 5, 2), 4f);`

-Consult the Wiki for more in-depth information and tutorials.
+**Wiki**

+Coming soon

 ## Credits

-Forked from the Monogame tweening library "pleasing" written by Frank Norton
+Derived from the Monogame tweening library [Pleasing](https://github.com/franknorton/Pleasing) written by Frank Norton.

 Authors: